 The world is growing more volatile, unpredictable and threatening.
 The conduct of war continues to shift: from large-scale clashes between nations to those characterized by unconventional methods, as well as long-term engagements with and against non-state transnational groups.
 Globalization has brought unprecedented transnational threats—be they unconventional, terrorist or criminal.

 Countering these globally networked threats requires a global “good-guy” network that can innovate and operate at speeds that traditional governments cannot.
 The Global SOF Foundation (GSF), a non-profit organization, is forging this “good-guy” network among the world’s special operations forces (SOF).
 It brings together military, government, industry and intellectual leaders from around the world for the purpose of advancing the capability and efficacy of SOF.

 The GSF is a non-profit 501(c)(3) tax exempt organization registered in Florida.
-The GSF is not a traditional charity that aims to help wounded warriors or veterans’ families.
-It is a professional association.
-It is an educational foundation and will lobby, but it will not comprise a substantial portion of what the Foundation does.
+The GSF is not a philanthropic organization that aims to help wounded warriors or veterans’ families.
+Instead, it is a professional association for the international special operations community.